Recent Categories

 How Do Bank Statement Loans Work?
 The Self-Employed Mortgage Explained

+Qualify on 12 or 24 months of deposits instead of tax returns.
+Here’s the math, the documentation, and what self-employed borrowers should expect.
 Bank statement loans qualify a self-employed borrower using 12 or 24 months of bank deposits as the income source — not tax returns.
-The lender adds up the deposits over the review period, applies an expense factor to back out the cost of running the business, divides by the number of months to produce monthly
+The lender adds up the deposits over the review